peedy2495/reflector/README.md

 repourl - basic URL where your webservice resides.

 ### sources-yum-gpgkeys.conf
-get additional gpgkeys from used repositories
+Get additional gpgkeys from used repositories

 ### sources-yum-rsync.conf
-all rsync-based repositiories
+All rsync-based repositiories
 source, destination and tags have to be synced by line

 ### sources-yum-web.conf
-all web-based repositories (http/https)
+All web-based repositories (http/https)
 source, options and tags have to be synced by line
-refer wget for options
+Refer wget for options

 ### sources-apt-patterns
 keyring - path to the local gpg keyring